-- USBHCD_VBUS_MANUAL Power control is completely managed by the application, the USB library will provide a power callback to request power state changes. - USBHCD_VBUS_AUTO_LOW USBEPEN is driven low by the USB controller automatically if USBOTGSessionRequest() has enabled a session. - USBHCD_VBUS_AUTO_HIGH USBEPEN is driven high by the USB controller automatically if USBOTGSessionRequest() has enabled a session.
+- USBHCD\VBUS\MANUAL Power control is completely managed by the application, the USB library will provide a power callback to request power state changes. - USBHCD\VBUS\AUTO\LOW USBEPEN is driven low by the USB controller automatically if USBOTGSessionRequest() has enabled a session. - USBHCD\VBUS\AUTO\HIGH USBEPEN is driven high by the USB controller automatically if USBOTGSessionRequest() has enabled a session.

-If USBHCD_VBUS_MANUAL is used then the application must provide an event driver to receive the USB_EVENT_POWER_ENABLE and USB_EVENT_POWER_DISABLE events and enable and disable power to VBUS when requested by the USB library.
+If USBHCD\VBUS\MANUAL is used then the application must provide an event driver to receive the USB\EVENT\POWER\ENABLE and USB\EVENT\POWER\DISABLE events and enable and disable power to VBUS when requested by the USB library.
 The application should respond to a power control callback by enabling or disabling VBUS as soon as possible and before returning from the callback function.

 '''

+The

+following

+values

+longer be

+used

 with

 the

 USB

-The

-following

-values

 should

 no

-longer

-be

-used
+USB HOST PWRFLT LOW,

 USB HOST PWRFLT HIGH,

-USB_HOST_PWRFLT_LOW,

 brary:

-USB HOST PWRFLT EP NONE,
+USB HOST PWRFLT EP NONE.

-USB HOST PWRFLT EP TRI,
+USB HOST PWRFLT EP TRI.

 USB HOST PWRFLT EP LOW,

 USB HOST PWRFLT EP HIGH,

 USB HOST PWREN LOW, USB HOST PWREN HIGH, USB HOST PWREN VBLOW,

 and USB HOST PWREN VBHIGH.

 '''

-3.3.4.30 USBHCDPowerConfigSet
+3.3.4.29 USBHCDPowerConfigSet